 Who uses Instagram?

-Similar to that, understanding your Instagram audience will give you an idea of how to effectively market your product/service on the platform.
+Understanding your Instagram audience will give you an idea of how to effectively post that will organically get more likes and hence more followers.

 - 32% of internet users in the world use Instagram.